Topics in String Theory and Quantum Gravity

 \subsection{Bosonic strings with background fields. ``Stringy'' corrections to the Einstein equations}

 Up to now we have considered bosonic strings propagating in Minkowski space.
-We are also insterested in studying the propagation of strings in general manifolds with metric $G_{\mu\nu}(X)$.
-This means that we have to modify the string action in order to include the effect of the background metric $G_{\mu\nu}(X)$
+We are also interested in studying the propagation of strings in general manifolds with metric $G_{\mu\nu}(X)$.
+This requires modifying the string action~\eqref{Polyakov} to include the effect of the background metric

-We have seen that the massless sector of the bosonic string contains, besides the graviton, the antisymmetric tensor and the dilaton.
-Thus, it seems natural that if we include a background value for the graviton field we should also consider background values for the other massless states, $B_{\mu\nu}$ and $\Phi$.
-The general form of the action is
+In sec.~\ref{sec:quantization_bosonic} we also learned that, besides the graviton, the massless sector of the bosonic string contains also an antisymmetric tensor field and the scalar dilaton.
+It is natural to include also background values for these two fields, that we denote by~$B_{\mu\nu}(X)$ and~$\Phi(X)$.
+The general form of the string action is then given by